RyanQuey/ansible-squid/README.md

 - There should be a squid conf file at: `/etc/squid/squid.conf`

 ### 4.2) Test Using Curl
-- Uses credentials from `squid_username` and `squid_password` ansible variables (NOT the password used in /etc/squid/passwords, which is just a hash or something)
+- Uses credentials from `squid_username` and `squid_password` ansible variables (NOT the password used in /etc/squid/passwords, which is just a hash or something).
+    * By default, set to whatever you have in `/roles/ansible-squid/defaults/main.yml` for username, and `roles/ansible-squid/vars/main.yml` for password.
+    * But there is a number of ways they can be overwritten in ansible.
 - Also uses the public ip you used in the `hosts.ini` file.
 ```
 curl -v -x http://${your_squid_username:-ryan}:your_squid_password@your_server_ip:3128 http://www.google.com/